AmanGarg0303/next-movies/README.md

+I'm using `docker` to run `postgres` and `redis`.

+Using `prisma ORM` for requests.

+Using `zod` for validations.

-It is a movies website where you have to login with google first, then you will redirected to the home page, which list of movies.
-The admin account can add a movie and a category too.
+It is a movies website where you have to `login with google` first to see the list of movies.
+The home page has `infinite scroll` enabled so that we only fetch desired movies and then they are cached using `redis` to reduce response time.
+Homepage also has categories list.

-Home page is provided with infinite scroll for better performance.

-The postgres and redis database are Containerized using docker.

-We are using zod to check the addMovie schema and addCategory schema.
+The explore page has a `react-terminal` where we can play with some commands.

-The movies are cached to reduce the response time.
-Whenever a new movie is added then the cache is cleared.
+The admin has the ability to add a new movie or category.
+Whenever a new movie or category is added, the redis cache is cleared.
+Admin has a `paginated` list of categories, movies, users.

 .env includes: